92sagarchougule/Web-GIS-Application-with-PostgreSQL-and-PostGIS/README.md

 ## Acknowledgments

-- Built using Node.js, Express.js, PostgreSQL, PostGIS, Leaflet.js, and other open-source technologies.
+- Built using Python, PostgreSQL, PostGIS, OpenLayers, and other open-source technologies.

 ## Support